 Instructions

-- Add all ingredients to a saucepan and heat over medium-high heat, stirring occasionally.1 cup White Sugar, 1 cup Water, 1 cup Strawberries, 1 teaspoon Lemon Juice
+- Add all ingredients to a saucepan and heat over medium-high heat, stirring occasionally.1 cup Granulated Sugar, 1 cup Water, 1 cup Strawberries, 1 teaspoon Lemon Juice

 - Keep simmering until the sugar has totally dissolved, the liquid will look clear instead of cloudy.